How To Send Money Abroad From The UK

 Using Bloom to support friends and family

-Send and save money right here in the UK with Bloom.
-Our ROSCA app is designed to help you save money — along with your friends, family, and community in the UK.
+Send and pool money right here in the UK with Bloom.
+Our app is designed to help you pool your money — along with your friends, family, and community in the UK.